-- 1. Paragraph 1 of the Contract is hereby amended to read as follows: - 1.
-TERM
+1. Paragraph 1 of the Contract is hereby amended to read as follows:

+1. TERM

-The term of this Contract shall commence on July 1, 2023, and terminate on June 30, 2026, unless earlier terminated pursuant to the provisions of Paragraph 42 of this Contract; however, CONTRACTOR shall be obligated to perform such duties as would normally extend beyond this term, including, but not limited to, obligations with respect to indemnification, audits, reporting and accounting.
-This Contract may be renewed thereafter for a two (2) year term upon mutual agreement of both parties.
-The COUNTY does not have to provide a reason if it elects not to renew this Contract.
+The term of this Contract shall commence on July 1, 2022, and terminate on June 30, 2027, unless earlier terminated pursuant to the provisions of Paragraph 42 of this Contract; however, CONTRACTOR shall be obligated to perform such duties as would normally extend beyond this term, including, but not limited to, obligations with respect to indemnification, audits, reporting and accounting.

-2. Paragraph 5 and Subparagraph 5.2 of the Contract are hereby amended to read as follows:
+2. Paragraph 5 of the Contract is hereby amended to read as follows: